28 Oct 2020 • BLOG - News

-Deliverability Mistakes to Avoid During the Holiday Season
+Deliverability Tips to Avoid the Spam Folder This Holiday Season

 The holiday season is almost upon us, which means marketers (especially those in retail) will begin to increase their sending frequencies, and will also widen their nets to reach out to as many contacts as possible.
 As a result, at Mailjet we’re expecting to see very high volumes coming from our senders and the risk to deliverability increases as a result of emails being sent to older and more inactive contacts.